robertoschwald/check_mk_plugins/README.md

 ## Installation
 Upload the [cisco_sb_fans-1.0.1.mkp](https://github.com/robertoschwald/check_mk_plugins/releases/download/sb_fan_1.0.1/cisco_sb_fans-1.0.1.mkp) extension into your Check_MK instance Extension Packages.

-# Cisco Small Business Switch Temperature Check
-Coming soon.

 # Netgear Smart Manage Pro Series Switch Fan Check
+netgear_smpro_fans is an extension to monitor fan status of Netgear NG700 Smart Managed Pro NG700 Series switches like the XS716T.
+This check is based on netgear_fans, but with changed OIDs, as the NETGEAR-BOXSERVICES-PRIVATE-MIB is different to the FASTPATH-BOXSERVICES-PRIVATE-MIB.

+The fans are auto-detected.

+## Installation
+Upload the [netgear_smpro_fans-1.0.0.mkp](https://github.com/robertoschwald/check_mk_plugins/releases/download/smpro_fans_1.0.0/netgear_smpro_fans-1.0.0.mkp) extension into your Check_MK instance Extension Packages.

+# Netgear Smart Manage Pro Series Switch Temperature Sensors Check
 netgear_smpro_temp is an extension to monitor fan status of Netgear NG700 Smart Managed Pro NG700 Series switches like the XS716T.
 This check is based on netgear_temp, but with changed OIDs, as the NETGEAR-BOXSERVICES-PRIVATE-MIB is different to the FASTPATH-BOXSERVICES-PRIVATE-MIB.

 The fans are auto-detected.

 ## Installation
-Upload the [netgear_smpro_fans-1.0.0.mkp](https://github.com/robertoschwald/check_mk_plugins/releases/download/smpro_fans_1.0.0/netgear_smpro_fans-1.0.0.mkp) extension into your Check_MK instance Extension Packages.
+Upload the [netgear_smpro_temp-1.0.0.mkp](https://github.com/robertoschwald/check_mk_plugins/releases/download/smpro_fans_1.0.0/netgear_smpro_temp-1.0.0.mkp) extension into your Check_MK instance Extension Packages.

 # Webinject Active Check
 This plugin is an active plugin to be installed on Check_MK Servers based on the webinject plugin of https://github.com/HeinleinSupport/check_mk_extensions.